zkteco-home/nginx/README.md

 # Nginx for windows service is coming soon...

 # nginx
-Native port of Redis for Windows,it can be installed as service.
+Native port of nginx for Windows,it can be installed as service.